-When the average CEO tenure is shrinking and the appointment of a new CEOs happens more frequently, planning and executing CEO succession communications is becoming a core competency for chief communication officers.
+When the average CEO tenure is shrinking and the appointment of new CEOs happens more frequently, planning and executing CEO succession communications is becoming a core competency for chief communication officers.

 Based on an analysis of leading Fortune 100 companies and our own experience managing CEO changes, here are some key insights and lessons my company has learned about CEO transition communications.